BitwiseNomad/MRERiverside/ZabbixDataCollector/README.md

 # Zabbix Data Collector

 ## Overview
-This project is a Python-based tool designed to collect infrastructure availability and disk space metrics from multiple Zabbix instances and store the data in a centralized SQL Server database.
+This is a Python-based tool designed to collect infrastructure availability and disk space metrics from multiple Zabbix instances and store the data in a centralized SQL Server database.
 It's built with modularity and configurability in mind, allowing for easy maintenance and scalability.

 ## Features
 * Connects to multiple Zabbix instances concurrently.